opengenomebrowser/opengenomebrowser/README.md

 N0.HOG0000002	genome_6_789, genome_7_890
 ```

-In addition, another file (optional) can be provided that links ortholog identifiers with descriptions, like this:
+In addition, another file can be provided that links ortholog identifiers with descriptions, like this:
 ```
 N0.HOG0000000	amino acid ABC transporter ATP-binding protein N0.HOG0000001	winged helix-turn-helix transcriptional regulator N0.HOG0000002	DNA topoisomerase (ATP-hydrolyzing) subunit B
 ```

+If this information is not available, use an empty file.

 Note: this file must be sorted!
 This can be done like this:
 `LC_ALL=C sort --key=1 --field-separator=$'\t' --output=file.txt.sorted file.txt`